Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Measures Relative to the Induced Ranking

-As discussed above, $\con\closeness$ is not a subgraph motif measure (implicit in the proof of Proposition~Proposition~\ref{pro:closeness}), whereas $\con\closeness$ is a subgraph motif measure relative to the induced ranking (follows from Theorem~\ref{the:ranking-connected-graphs}).
-This reveals a striking difference between the two notions of expressiveness, that is, being subgraph motif or being subgraph motif realtive to the induced ranking, when focussing on connected graphs.
+As discussed above, $\con\closeness$ is not a subgraph-based measure (this is implicit in the proof of Proposition~\ref{pro:closeness}), whereas $\con\closeness$ is a subgraph-based measure relative to the induced ranking (follows from Theorem~\ref{the:ranking-connected-graphs}).
+This reveals a striking difference between the two notions of expressiveness, that is, being subgraph-based or being subgraph-based realtive to the induced ranking, when focussing on connected graphs.

-We conclude this section by stressing that Theorem~\ref{the:ranking-connected-graphs} is interesting in its own right as it provides a unifying framework for all centrality measures in a practically relevant setting: connected graphs and induced ranking.
+We conclude this section by stressing that Theorem~\ref{the:ranking-connected-graphs} provides a unifying framework for all centrality measures in a practically relevant setting: connected graphs and induced ranking.
 Indeed, graphs in real-life scenarios, although might be non-connected, they typically consists of one dominant connected component and several small components that are usually neglected as, by default, the most important vertex appears in the dominant component.
-Moreover, in real-life graph-based applications, we are usually interested in the induced ranking rather than the absolute centrality values assigned to vertices.
+Moreover, in real-life graph-based applications, we are typically interested in the induced ranking rather than the absolute centrality values assigned to vertices.